topheman/parallax/README.md

 Check out this **[demo][demo]** to see it in action!

+This version is a fork by [Christophe Rosset (@topheman)](https://github.com/topheman), from the original [Parallax.js by Matthew Wagerfield](https://github.com/wagerfield/parallax).
+It adds headtracking support to the original library - thanks to Audun Mathias Øygard for his [headtrackr.js](https://github.com/auduno/headtrackr) library.
+See **[Headtracking Support](#headtracking-support)** section for more infos.

 ## Setup

 Simply create a list of elements giving each item that you want to move within